markaplet/byop/README.md

 Download the byop functions and drop the `byop` folder into your world save folder under `[worldname]/data/functions/` It is important that the folder name be correct or the commands will not run.

+Some commands will only run for players tagged as an Admin.
+This prevents all players from receiving messages and course building eggs.
+To give yourself admin access, type the following command into chat:

+`/scoreboard players tag [PlayerName] add Admin`

-In your world type the following command into chat. `/reload`
+In your world type the following command into chat. `/reload` to make sure BYOP is recognized by Minecraft.

-Then type `/function byop:start` to initialize the scoreboards and game mechanics
+To install BYOP type `/function byop:start`  into chat.
+The start function will initialize all the scoreboards needed to track players and start running the main game loop.

 ### Function Commands

-`/function byop:reset` removes effects, start and ending markers
+`/function byop:reset` removes all course markers allowing you to start fresh.

-`/function byop:remove Removes the parkour system completly from your world and sets gamerules back to the defaults
+`/function byop:remove` Removes the BYOP parkour system completly from your world and sets gamerules back to the defaults.

 `/function byop:help` Displays the in game help